About the Homeschool Resource Center (HRC)

 H.E.A.R.T.
 (Homeschool Enrichment Achieved Respectfully Together) is a nine-month, weekly program for homeschooled children from Kindergarten through 8th grade that supplements the teaching they receive at home through qualified instruction in the areas of art, science, Spanish, and physical education.
-In addition, students may choose between music, drama, and a bible study.
-Older students are able to take classes in speech, home economics, sewing, woodworking, sculpting, and strategic games.
+In addition, students may choose between music, drama, strategic games, and a bible study.
+Older students are able to take classes in speech, physical education, Spanish, sign language, home economics, sewing, project club, robotics, stop motion animation, advanced art, 3D art, business basics, cool chemistry, phun physics, cooking and baking, gardening, tae kwon do, and critical thinking.
 Also students are exposed to a wide variety of other subjects during month-long unit studies taught by parent volunteers.

 No Statement of Faith required.
-Yearly tuition for H.E.A.R.T. students in Kindergarten through Fourth Grades is $837.
-Students in Fifth through Eighth Grades are able to join us for the morning ($498/year), afternoon ($306/year) or all day ($882/year).
+Yearly tuition for H.E.A.R.T. students in Kindergarten through Fourth Grades is $900.
+Students in Fifth through Eighth Grades are able to join us for the morning ($585/year), afternoon ($450/year) or all day ($945/year).
 Tuition may be paid in equal monthly installments.
-In addition, parents of Kindergarten through Fourth Grade students must volunteer roughly 15 hours per student enrolled.
+In addition, parents of kindergarten through third grade students must volunteer roughly 15 hours per student enrolled and parents of fourth through eighth grade students must volunteer roughly 7 hours per enrolled student.
 When parents are not volunteering they are not required to be on site.

 Heartland Homeschool Workshops (Cooperative)

 The purpose of the workshops is to provide high quality, academically challenging, spiritually uplifting classes to supplement, support, encourage, but not to replace, what is being learned at home.
 Our workshops are a unique educational experience in that we combine a high level of commitment from parents, students, and teachers.
-Interview and SOF required.
+Interview and Statement of Faith required.